theiscnp/Asset_Load_Controller/readme.md

 })
 ```

-Notice that the file fill begin loading immediately, but async to the otherwise initial page load, regardless of the "async" and "defer" property (at least not in G. Chrome) so the body will be loaded while our assets are loading.
-Explains the `$('body').show()`..
+__Notice__ that though the file fill begin loading immediately, it will be async with the initial page load, regardless of the "async" and "defer" properties - so the rest of the document will continue quickly get loaded while our assets are loading on a different "thread".
+Explains the `$('body').show()` in the that example..

+__Which is also why you must be acquainted with:__ `window.addEventListener('load', () =>`
+to bind our events for when the page is done loading
+as the usual `$(document).ready`" doesn't cover assets requested "on the fly" like this.

 Another script may later be included as needed just like this: